Boreland Loch Tay Wedding Photographer – Erica & Jordan’s Outdoor Ceremony

 - 3 min read

 Erica and Jordan chose Boreland Loch Tay for their wedding because of the setting.
-The loch, the hills, and the open landscape create a very Scottish view, with sheep grazing nearby and space to take it all in.
-It’s a setting that works beautifully for an outdoor ceremony.
-With many guests travelling from outside Scotland, it was also a chance for them to experience the landscape properly, not just as a backdrop, but as part of the day itself.
+The loch, the hills, and the open landscape create a very Scottish view, with sheep grazing nearby and plenty of space to take it all in.
+It’s a location that works beautifully for an outdoor ceremony, especially for couples who want the landscape to feel like part of the day rather than just a backdrop.
+With many guests travelling from outside Scotland, it also gave everyone a chance to experience that scenery properly.

-Erica originally came to Edinburgh from the USA for a year of study, never expecting her life to change.
+Erica originally came to Edinburgh from the USA for a year of study and didn’t expect her life to change.
 One evening, in a pub neither of them had planned to visit, she met Jordan.
-Near the end of her stay, Jordan told her he loved her and Erica stayed.
+By the end of her stay, Jordan told her he loved her, and Erica decided to stay.

-As a Boreland Loch Tay wedding photographer, I loved capturing their day in a relaxed, candid way, focusing on real moments as they naturally unfolded.
+As a wedding photographer in Scotland, I love documenting days like this in a natural, candid way, focusing on real moments as they unfold.

 Boreland Loch Tay Wedding Photographer – An Outdoor Ceremony by the Loch